-Course Description: This course will train students on Occupational Safety and Health Act, (OSHA) regulations pertaining to construction standards that are set forth OSHA's construction industry standards.
+Course Description: This course will train students on Occupational Safety and Health Act, (OSHA) regulations pertaining to construction standards that are set forth in the Code of Federal Regulations 29, part 1926.

 II.
 INSTRUCTOR INFORMATION

 III.
 COLLEGE POLICIES

 Students and faculty of Barton Community College constitute a special community engaged in the process of education.
 The College assumes that its students and faculty will demonstrate a code of personal honor that is based upon courtesy, integrity, common sense, and respect for others both within and outside the classroom.